-If you do it this way, a flight including 28 days club temporary membership costs £55 (Trial Lesson), or £45 (Air Experience Flight).
-During the winter (November to February) when flights are typically shorter, you can take advantage of our reduced winter rate which is just £45/£35 for your first gliding flight.
+If you do it this way, a flight including 28 days club temporary membership costs £65 (Trial Lesson), or £60 (Air Experience Flight).
+During the winter (November to February) when flights are typically shorter, you can take advantage of reduced winter rates.

 We recommend that you book in advance because if you call on the day (while we will try to fit you in) we cannot guarantee that we will be able to fly you.
 If you have booked a flight in advance it is essential that you still call the airfield on 01789 731095 between 9 am and 10 am on the day you are due to fly to confirm the weather is suitable for visitor flying and everything else is OK.
 There are some extra things you might like to know if you’re intending to visit us, or are buying a voucher for somebody, and:

 This is your First Flight in a glider, or it’s your first visit to us

 You have a Disability